 Digital currencies are secured by cryptography, making it challenging for scammers to double-spend or counterfeit them.

-What Are the Legal Aspects of Cryptocurrency?
+What Are the Legal Aspects of Cryptocurrencies?

 Cryptocurrency as an investment is legal in most developed countries, including the U.S., U.K., and Japan.
 Developing countries like China heavily restrict altcoins but often don’t criminalize them.
 For more accurate information, you must look into countries’ individual laws.

 The source of cryptocurrencies’ value is complicated.
 They get their value from various factors like:

 - A company or project’s perceived value or viability

 You can invest in crypto by purchasing it from specialized exchanges like Cash App, Kraken, Coinbase, and Bittrex.